Project Contacts

 By the community, for the community

-The RV pilot project is one of a number of grant-funded projects in the Blue Mountains that have been underway since bushfires swept through the region in 2013, that aim to increase the resilience of our communities - street by street, one village at a time.
+The RV pilot project was one of a number of grant-funded projects in the Blue Mountains underway since bushfires swept through the region in 2013, that aim to increase the resilience of our communities - street by street, one village at a time.

-One defining feature of the RV project is that its vision is to see communities lead the engagement and consultation process at the grass-roots level.
-The RV team understand that there is no ‘one size fits all’ approach to managing the complex processes of response, recovery, and resilience cycles.
-As each community has its own, unique set of geographical, cultural and historical features that inform its response to, and recovery from disasters, we believe that these processes and features must be managed by the people that understand them the best - the community themselves.
+One defining feature of the RV project is that its vision was to see communities lead the engagement and consultation process at the grass-roots level.
+The RV team understood that there is no ‘one size fits all’ approach to managing the complex processes of response, recovery, and resilience cycles.
+As each community has its own, unique set of geographical, cultural and historical features that inform its response to, and recovery from disasters, we believed that these processes and features must be managed by the people that understand them the best - the community themselves.

-The RV team believes that genuine ownership by the local community requires their active involvement in all aspects of resilience building, not merely consultation.
+The RV team believed that genuine ownership by the local community requires their active involvement in all aspects of resilience building, not merely consultation.

-The RV team also understand the need for transformative, systemic change and adaptation in the area of disaster preparedness and we are excited by the prospect of working side by side with you to help achieve this.
+The RV team also understood the need for transformative, systemic change and adaptation in the area of disaster preparedness and were privileged to work side by side with community to help achieve this; listening and learning from residents and supporting them with our skills, resources and experience in the important and meaningful process of strengthening resilience in our community.

 For more information visit the Resilient Villages website: